-Over the course of the Covid-19 pandemic, mindfulness has been found to be an effective way to improve the boredom associated with remote working.
-So could boredom during jobs such as working on an assembly line or providing delivery services be improved with mindfulness practices too?
+Over the course of the COVID-19 pandemic, many people found mindfulness practices effective at helping to alleviate the boredom associated with remote working.
+So, could jobs that are normally considered tedious, such as working on an assembly line or providing delivery services, also be improved with mindfulness?

-Prof Jochen Reb at Singapore Management University is part of an international team of researchers trying to understand how we can improve work-induced boredom.
+Professor Jochen Reb at Singapore Management University is part of an international team of researchers trying to understand how we can combat work-induced boredom.

 Read their original research: http://doi.org/10.1111/joop.12370

 Hello and welcome to ResearchPod.
 Thank you for listening and joining us today.